patrickmc19/PWA_Text_Editor/README.md

 To use the editor, open the editor in a browser and enter text in the textarea element.
 The editor can be used offline once it is installed as a PWA.
 Local storage allows the text entered to persist upon opening, refreshing, and closing the app.

+Make sure to clear your cache and delete the dist folder before deploying.

 ## Deployed Application

 The editor is deployed on Heroku at https://pwa-text-editor19.herokuapp.com/.